 Ken Ross, son of Dr. Elisabeth Kübler-Ross, is the founder of the EKR Foundation (2006) and President (2006-2013 & 2018-Present).
 He also served on the board of the Elisabeth Kübler-Ross Center from 1989-2005.
 Ken was the principal care provider for his mother in the last 9 years of her life until her passing in 2004.

-His responsibilities include handling over 80 publishers of Dr. Kübler-Ross’ work in 44 languages, public relations, copyright & trademark issues, developing international Kübler-Ross chapters, developing strategic partnerships, as well as preserving her archives.
+His responsibilities include handling over 80 publishers of Dr. Kübler-Ross’ work in 44 languages, public relations, copyright & trademark issues, developing international Kübler-Ross chapters, creating strategic partnerships, as well as developing her archives.
 While growing up, he traveled with her extensively while on her numerous foreign trips witnessing her lectures and workshops.
 Ken has lectured on his mother’s legacy for hospices and various conferences in South America, Asia, Africa, and Europe.
 There are several film projects that Ken is currently a consultant on including a major motion picture, a television series and various documentaries, both foreign and domestic.
 He has done live lecture appearances on his mother’s legacy in fifteen countries around the world.

 Joan Marston is based in South Africa and is presently an International Children’s Palliative Care Consultant with PaCCHI – Palliative Care for Children a Humanitarian Imperative; also ICPCN Global Ambassador for Children’s Palliative Care and Director of Education and Development for Sunflower Children’s Hospice in South Africa.